Sierra Nevada Golden Trout Fly Reel:

 There are many campgrounds on the North Fork of the Yuba.
 I like the Loganville campground a few miles short of Sierra City.
 You can reserve a campsite here by calling 1-877-444-6777.

 There are equally as many cabins to rent on the North Fork of the Yuba River.
-The two that I prefer are The Lure which is very nice and The Sierra Streamside Cabins which is the more economical option.
-Both are pet friendly.
+I prefer The Sierra Streamside Cabins with guiding services from Jim the owner.

 Gear for the North Fork of the Yuba River: